How to get a Georgia business license

 Local licensing requirements

-In Georgia, the terms “local business license” and “occupational tax certificate” typically refer to the same thing.
-Most businesses need to get a local occupational tax certificate.
-Here are some things to keep in mind.
+In Georgia, the terms "local business license" and "occupational tax certificate" typically refer to the same thing.
+Most businesses need to get one from their local government, and the requirements can vary significantly from one jurisdiction to the next.

-• If your business is within city limits, contact the town for requirements.
-If it’s outside the city limits, check with the county.
+- If your business is within city limits, contact the city for requirements.
+If it's outside city limits, check with the county.

-• Some home-based businesses – like cottage baking, in-person services, or daycare – need local tax certificates.
-But you might not need one if you’re a freelancer who works online.
+- Some home-based businesses, like cottage baking, in-person services, or daycare, need local tax certificates.
+But you might not need one if you're a freelancer who works entirely online.

-• Your local government will let you know if they need to inspect your business for its compliance with local rules.
+- Your local government will let you know if they need to inspect your business for compliance with local regulations.
 Nail salons, for example, need approval from the local health department, while retail stores or short-term rentals might need a fire inspection.

-• Some businesses need to work with multiple layers of government – for instance, a restaurant may need to contact the city for an occupational tax certificate, the county for health inspections, and the state for a liquor license.
+- Some businesses need to work with multiple layers of government.
+A restaurant may need to contact the city for an occupational tax certificate, the county for health inspections, and the state for a liquor license.

-• In Atlanta, businesses must pay a flat fee of $75, a percentage of gross receipts, and $25 per employee (with the first one exempted)
+- In Atlanta, businesses pay an annual registration fee of $191, a percentage of gross receipts, and $25 per employee (with the first employee exempted).

-• In the little town of Helen, there's an admin fee of $15, extra fees if you have a grease trap, and a tax of between $350 and $875 depending on how many staff you have
+- In the small town of Helen, there's an admin fee of $15, extra fees if you have a grease trap, and a tax of between $350 and $875 depending on how many staff you have.

 Additional permits and licenses by industry

-• Childcare – Georgia Department of Early Care and Learning
+- Childcare: register with the Georgia Department of Early Care and Learning.

-• Alcohol sales – Georgia Department of Revenue for sales (for retailers like liquor stores, restaurants, and so on) and the federal Alcohol and Tobacco Tax and Trade Bureau (TBB) if you’re a brewer, distiller, or other type of manufacturer
+- Alcohol sales: apply through the Georgia Department of Revenue for retail sales permits (for liquor stores, restaurants, and similar businesses) and the federal Alcohol and Tobacco Tax and Trade Bureau (TTB) if you're a brewer, distiller, or other manufacturer.

-• Construction and trades – state licensing for general contractors and specific trades, like electrician licenses from the Georgia State Board of Electrical Contractors
+- Construction and trades: obtain state licensing for general contractors and specific trades, such as electrician licenses from the Georgia State Board of Electrical Contractors.

-• Professional services – state licensing for attorneys, CPAs, real-estate professionals, medical professionals, and others
+- Professional services: secure state licensing for attorneys, CPAs, real estate professionals, medical professionals, and others through their respective licensing boards.

 Maintaining and renewing your licenses